This where to stay in Bratislava guide explains the best areas and when to visit the capital of Slovakia, including its beautiful old town

 Where to stay in Bratislava?
 Discover the best places to stay in Bratislava, a beautiful Central European capital with a refined old town and a picturesque architecture.

 Bratislava is the capital and the largest city of Slovakia, a land of pristine nature and magnificent castles.
-Slovakia rests in the central Europe and is developing region in this part of the continent.
+Slovakia rests in the central Europe and has a better than average development in this part of the continent.

 Bratislava also referred as the beauty on the Danube has less population than a half a million.
 It is also the economic, cultural and administrative center of the country.
 Bratislava is well connected by plane, bus or car.
 If you are visiting Vienna, make sure you take one day to travel to Bratislava since its less than 80 km far.

 On your next travel make sure you visit Devin Castle, Michael’s Gate, Church of St. Elisabeth, Slavin, Bratislava Castle, Roland Fountain, St. Martin’s Cathedral etc. Among museums worth visiting are Slovak National Museum, Bratislava City Museum and Bratislava Transport Museum.
 Also, make sure to explore The Old Town centered on two squares, Hlavne namestie (main square) and Hviezdoslavovo namestie (Hviezdoslav square).

 When it comes to tourism Bratislava is a well-known destination.
 It is especially popular among weekend travelers from other nearby countries.
 Bratislava has a lot to offer including rich architecture, beautiful nature, a variety of indoor and outdoor activities.

 Regardless of being among youngest capitals in the world, Bratislava offers both worlds.